History of the Latter Day Saint movement: The Church of Jesus Christ of Latter-day Saints

 By far the largest of the sects, with membership in the millions, the LDS Church continues to be led by Brigham Young's successors.
 Young reorganized the First Presidency in 1847, and the First Presidency and the Quorum of the Twelve Apostles have continued the same succession pattern: when the Prophet dies, the senior Apostle becomes the head of the LDS Church.
-As of January 2018, Russell M. Nelson is the church president.
+As of October 2025, Dallin H. Oaks is the church president.
 Among other things, the LDS Church has become known for its proselyting and humanitarian work worldwide.

 Community of Christ

 The Community of Christ, known as the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS) until 2001, is the second largest group, with over 250,000 members.
 Joseph Smith's descendants continued to serve as Prophet and President until the retirement of Wallace B. Smith in the early twenty-first century.
 Today the church is led by President/Prophet Stephen M. Veazey, who is no relation to Joseph Smith.
 While the Community of Christ is somewhat more in line doctrinally with mainline Protestantism, they also believe in the Book of Mormon and an open scriptural canon, and place great emphasis upon peacemaking and similar pursuits.
 The Community of Christ has ordained women to priesthood since 1985 and dedicated a temple in Independence, Mo., in 1994.